thclough/endangered_db/README.md

 ##### Saussurea costus - Costus

 Saussurea costus, or costus, has been harvested for its root since ancient times.
 There is scientific evidence that its root holds a veriety of medicinal properties<sup>8</sup>.
-Unfortunately, the plant has been overharvested and listed as "critically endangered" since 2015 (see output below)
+Unfortunately, the plant has been overharvested and listed as "critically endangered" since 2015 (see output below).

 South Korea is the largest importer by an absolute and per capita basis historically, but recently, Vietnam took the top spot as largest absolute importer in 2020.
 In conclusion, East Asian demand is overwelming the population.
 Countries such as Korea, Japan, and Vietnam are high-potential targets to launch awareness campaigns.
 <details>